OmntnsV/minesweeper-v2/README.md

 # Omntns-Sweeper Reatomized [WIP]

+> not hosted till release

-Look at the [previous version](https://omntnsv.github.io/minesweeper/) to experience legacy version.
+Look at the [previous version](https://omntnsv.github.io/minesweeper/) to experience 1.5 years of my personal progress (or lack thereof).

 ## Why new version?